-This 1979 edition of NFPA 385, Standard for Tank Vehicles for Flammable and Combustible Liquids, was prepared by the Technical Committee on Transportation of Flammable Liquids and was adopted by the National Fire Protection Association, Inc., on November 13, 1979, at its Fall Meeting in Phoenix, Arizona.
-It was released by the Standards Council for publication on December 3, 1979.
+This edition of NFPA 385, Standard for Tank Vehicles for Flammable and Combustible Liquids, was prepared by the Technical Committee on Transportation of Flammable Liquids, released by the Correlating Committee on Flammable Liquids, and acted on by the National Fire Protection Association, Inc. at its Fall Meeting held November 12-15, 1984 in San Diego, California.
+It was issued by the Standards Council on December 7, 1984, with an effective date of December 27, 1984, and supersedes all previous editions.